Acknowledgements

 Rising Star Fife and Drum Band – at Othar Turner’s Farm

 We’d also like to thank Lightning Malcolm for allowing us to use his brilliant song, Foxfire.
-Please check out the rest of his catalog at https://www.lightninmalcolm.com/
+Please check out the rest of his catalog at: lightninmalcolm.com

-We Are the Promised Land is made possible by generous support from the National Performance Network, the Mississippi Center for Cultural Production, Carpetbag Theater, The National Black Food and Justice Alliance, The Center for the Gulf South at Tulane, The Panta Rhea Foundation, The New Orleans Jazz and Heritage Foundation, Alternate Roots, The Big We Foundation, The Mississippi Humanities Council, and with financial assistance from the National Park Service and the Mississippi Hills Heritage Area Alliance.
+We Are the Promised Land is made possible by generous support from the National Performance Network, the Mississippi Center for Cultural Production, Carpetbag Theater, The National Black Food and Justice Alliance, The New Orleans Center for the Gulf South at Tulane, The Panta Rhea Foundation, The New Orleans Jazz and Heritage Foundation, Alternate Roots, The Big We Foundation, The Mississippi Humanities Council under a grant from the National Endowment for the Humanities, and with financial assistance from the National Park Service and the Mississippi Hills Heritage Area Alliance.

-The images and video of our altar were captured by Jasmine B. Johnson.
+Our altar images and videos were captured by Jasmine B. Johnson.
 Thank you, Jasmine, for the care and attention you brought to the work.
 Thanks as well to Jai Williams for helping shape the process ahead of our final shoot.

 Thank you to Cory Diane for introducing free and Annette way back in 2018!
 Thanks as well for the tape syncs.